 In this article you’ll hear from two old time rose growers – E Burke & RC Allen – and how they approach growing these colorful, cherished and loved garden flowers.
 You’ll find they have some things and common but approach things differently.
 Let’s begin with Mr Burke.

 Mr. Burke shares that… I don’t believe you must follow all the hard and fast rules of planting as set down by experts.
 Find out what works for you, then use your own judgment.

 The elaborate methods of soil preparation so often advocated are rarely necessary.
 If the soil is average, loosen and work it up with a garden fork to a depth of 12 to 18 inches.
 Mix in a cupful of bonemeal per plant.
 If the soil is sticky or heavy with clay, add a liberal amount of peatmoss or compost and some sand.

 Growing Roses: Tips For Blooms And New Rose Plants

-Plenty of organic matter in the soil is essential for producing good blooms, but I think it is a mistake to use a lot of fertilizer at planting time.
+Plenty of organic matter in the well-drained soil is essential for producing good blooms, but I think it is a mistake to use a lot of fertilizer at planting time.